 SLU LAW Summations

-The SLU LAW Summations podcast is a 15-30 minute dive into a diverse mix of legal topics.
+The SLU LAW Summations podcast is a 15-30-minute dive into a diverse mix of legal topics.
 Each episode will explore a fresh legal matter with a member of the Saint Louis University School of Law faculty.

 Host and Producer: Jessica Ciccone, Senior Director of Communications and Strategy